Weifeng-Chen/Weifeng-Chen/README.md

 -->

 ### Hi👋 I'm Weifeng
 - 🔭 I’m now a master student at SYSU.
-I’m currently interested in large-scale cross-modal learning, AI-generated content.
+I’m currently interested in Image/Video Generation.
 - ⚡ A stable diffusion in chinese.
-You can play it in hugging face space: https://huggingface.co/spaces/IDEA-CCNL/Taiyi-Stable-Diffusion-Chinese, or download the model from https://huggingface.co/IDEA-CCNL/Taiyi-Stable-Diffusion-1B-Chinese-v0.1
+You can play it in [Hugging Face Space](https://huggingface.co/spaces/IDEA-CCNL/Taiyi-Stable-Diffusion-Chinese), or download the model from [Hugging Face](https://huggingface.co/IDEA-CCNL/Taiyi-Stable-Diffusion-1B-Chinese-v0.1)
 - 🌱My personal homepage: https://weifeng-chen.github.io/